Alexey-N-Chernyshov/blog/content/2017-12-27-pg_filedump.md

        16408
 (1 row)
 ```
-We can find it by name.
+We can find it by the name.
 ```
 find /path/to/db/ -type f | grep 16408
 ```